-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of shareholders of IsoEnergy Ltd. (the "Corporation" or "IsoEnergy") will be held on Tuesday, June 9, 2020 at 2:00 p.m.
-(Vancouver time) at the offices of IsoEnergy, located at 970 - 1055 West Hastings Street, Vancouver, BC V6E 2E9 for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of shareholders of IsoEnergy Ltd. (the "Corporation" or "IsoEnergy") will be held on Wednesday, June 22, 2022 at 2:30 p.m.
+(Vancouver time) at the offices of NexGen Energy Ltd., located at 3150 - 1021 West Hastings Street, Vancouver, BC V6E 0C3 for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the period ended December 31, 2019 together with the report of the independent auditor thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to appoint KPMG LLP as independent auditor of the Corporation for the 2020 fiscal year and to authorize the directors to fix their remuneration; - 4. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution reapproving the stock option plan of the Corporation; and - 5. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- 1. to receive the audited financial statements of the Corporation for the period ended December 31, 2021 together with the report of the independent auditor thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to appoint KPMG LLP as independent auditor of the Corporation for the 2022 fiscal year and to authorize the directors to fix their remuneration: - 4. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution approving the Corporation's amended and restated option plan in accordance with the policies of the TSX Venture Exchange; and - 5. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.